 Answer - Customers who have dock access are now leaving their roll up mat on the dock since they are so bulky and leaving the Aqua Stack Mat on the boat all summer since they are easy to store and remove from the water.

 There is also no need to dry out the mats, they will naturally air dry on their own.
 The outdoor material and foam will not mildew or smell.
-We personally leave our mats on our dock or boat all summer long to completely test them out.
+We personally leave our mats on our dock & boat all summer long.

 What is the thickness of the foam?

-There is nothing special about the closed cell foam, they are all the same or how many layers they have.
+There is nothing special about closed cell foams from all manufactures or how many layers they have.
 It is the thickness of the foam.
 Roll mats will vary from 1 1/2" thick to over 2" thick depending upon the manufacture.

-It all depends upon what you want out of your floating mat....If you wish to sit on a lawn chair on a roll mat, then 2" thick is what you need to keep you out of the water, but remember, you will need to roll up that 2" mat which will become very heavy and large and bulky.
+It all depends upon what you want out of your floating mat....If you wish to sit on a lawn chair about the water, then 2" thick is what you need.
+Remember, you will need to roll up that 2" mat which will become very heavy and large and bulky.

 Do you have to zip both the top and bottom zippers every time to lay on?